joachimdalen/bicepdocs/.github/pull_request_template.md

 Fill inn..

 - [ ] I agree that by publishing this pull request I am submitting my own code that I have the rights to use and implement.
-I also assign full ownership of the code over to the `bicepdocs` maintainers under the MIT licenese.
+I also assign full ownership of the code over to the `bicepdocs` maintainers under the MIT license.

 **Please check the appropriate options:**